jeffhoffmanmba/Web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
+For this homework we'll be creating a visualization dashboard website using visualizations we've created in the past.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).

 In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.